Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Local Functions

 Functions that are meant to be encapsulated within a translation unit must not use the static keyword.
 Instead, they must exist within anonymous namespaces.
-If utilized within only one other function, local functions must be written as a lambda assigned to a local variable instead.
+If utilized within only one other function, local functions may be written as a lambda assigned to a local variable instead.

 ## Default Qualifiers